 Positive Attitude.
-Having a positive outlook cannot cure multiple sclerosis, but it can reduce your stress and help you feel better.
+A positive outlook cannot cure your condition, but it can ease your stress and help you feel better.

 Exercise.
-Exercises, such as tai chi and yoga can lower stress, help you to be more relaxed, and increase energy, balance, and flexibility.
-As with any exercise program, check with your doctor before getting started.
+Some types, such as tai chi and yoga, can lower stress, help you relax, and increase your energy, balance, and flexibility.
+As with any fitness program, check with your doctor before you start.

 Diet.
-It is important for people with MS to follow a healthy, well-balanced diet.
-Ask your doctor what diet is right for you.
+It’s important for people with MS to eat the right amounts of nutritious foods.
+Ask your doctor what kind of diet is right for you.

 Massage.
-Many people with multiple sclerosis receive regular massage therapy to help relax and reduce stress and depression, which can exacerbate the disease.
+Many people with MS get regular massage therapy to help them relax and reduce stress and depression.
 There is no evidence that massage changes the course of the disease.
-It is usually safe for people with MS to receive a massage, but if you have bone-thinning osteoporosis (usually as a result of your treatments) massage may be dangerous.
+It’s usually safe for people with MS to have a massage, but you should tell your therapist if you have osteoporosis.
 Talk to your doctor first.

 Acupuncture.
 Some people report that acupuncture, a practice that places needles at specific points in the body, relieves symptoms like pain, muscle spasms, or bladder control problems.
 But scientific studies haven’t found for sure that it works for people with MS.